Waiting for Questions!

 Favourite thing to do in my job: Understand how the brain functions!

-I love teaching, my reserach, especially understanding the role of brain structures in memory, attention and forgetting!
+About Me: I love teaching, my reserach, especially understanding the role of brain structures in memory, attention and forgetting!

 Hello!
 I live in Bournemouth, quite near the sea and love being able to walk by the beach to think.

 I spend most of my childhood in Mumbai, India.
 Being a trained Bharatanatyam dancer (Indian Classical Dance), I like to dance whenever I can.